ly4467/TACTICAL/README.md

 - Users need to run the script by using the command `./scripts/[scriptname]`.
 After mutation processed, mutation results data are stored in the `result/`.

 ### RQs
-- After all benchmarks mutation processed, open the `src/RQ1part1.m` by using matlab.
+- After all benchmarks mutation processed, open the `src/preprocess.m` by using matlab.
 Users can change the path of data or the auto mode into manual mode, and run the analyzing progress.
-First, set `automode=1` in the `src/RQ1part1.m` file and run the analysis.
-All temporary data files are in the `result/[benchmarkdataname]/transDataProcessed`.
+First, set `automode=1` in the `src/preprocess.m` file and run the analysis.
+All temporary data files are in the `[dataFolder]/[benchmarkdataname]/transDataProcessed`.

-- After completing the previous step of analysis, open `src/RQ2.m`, set the selected metric and run it.
-The running results will be saved in the `result/RQ2Data_[metric name].mat` file.
-After reading this file, manually fill in the data in the `RQ2percentage.xlsx` file to obtain the results of RQ2 in the paper, and then select the best set of parameters for each benchmark.
+- Open `src/mutantCombination.m`, set the selected metric and run it.
+All temporary data files are in the `result/multiMutants/[benchmarkdataname]/transDataProcessed`.

-- Use the parameters selected in the previous step to manually set and run in the `src/RQ1part1.m` file, set `automode=0`, and obtain the results of each benchmark in the paper RQ1.1 in `result/[benchmarkdataname]/transDataProcessed/[configs]_topkAnalyze`.
-Rename the `.mat` files in the directory to the same name as the benchmark and put them in one directory, e.g. `ACC_4_10_spec1.mat`.
-Run the `src/RQ1part2_RQ3.m` file to get the results of RQ1.2 and RQ3.
+- After completing the previous step of analysis, run `src/RQs.m`.
+The running results will be saved in the `result/multiMutants/RQ2Data/AllRQsResult.mat` file.
+After reading this file, manually fill in the data in the `RQ2percentage.xlsx` file to obtain the results of RQ1 to RQ4 in the paper, and then select the best set of parameters for each benchmark.

 ## Repository Structure